 Every year, motor-vehicle accidents impact millions of people worldwide, ranging from minor fender-benders to severe collisions.
 In many cases, patients arrive at emergency departments without being able to provide full details of the incident.
 This is where ICD-10 code V89.2XXA comes in.

 Designed for situations where the specifics of a motor-vehicle accident are unknown, this code ensures that injuries are properly recorded, tracked, and billed.
-At HealthSure Hub, we help clinicians, coders, and healthcare administrators who aim to maintain accuracy in patient records and streamline the billing process with a complete analysis of this specific ICD-10 code.
+At Healthsure Hub, we help clinicians, coders, and healthcare administrators who aim to maintain accuracy in patient records and streamline the billing process with a complete analysis of this specific ICD-10 code.

 What Is ICD-10-CM Code V89.2XXA?

 ICD-10 code V89.2XXA is used to classify a person injured in an unspecified motor-vehicle traffic accident, where the exact circumstances, such as whether the patient was a driver, passenger, pedestrian, or other, are unknown.
-The “A” at the end of the code indicates that this is the initial encounter for treatment of the injury.

 In simpler terms, this code allows healthcare professionals to document that a traffic-related injury occurred, even when specific details about the accident are unavailable.
 Its proper use ensures that patient records accurately reflect the event, which is crucial for ongoing care, follow-up treatments, and medical research.